rash92/cs_ff/README.md

 take in user input of entire semVer, automatically build pacakge with that semver using github actions.

 maybe bash/ powershell script, or stuff in github actions itself activated on uploading a tag/ commit message?

+figure out a way to check existing tags and compare against pushed tag, abort build if pushed tag is older than highest existing tag
 -->